fabacab/inline-gdocs-viewer/readme.txt

 7. This screenshot shows an example of what the previous screenshot might output with a given spreadsheet that contains data for the Aliens, Ninjas, Pirates, and Robots teams, and their player's respective points.

 == Change log ==

+= Version 0.9.12 =

+* Usability: The plugin's settings screen now reports which user roles are SQL-capable.
+* Developer:
+    * Update DataTables library to version 1.10.9.
+    * DataTables extensions have been updated to their current versions.
+    * The `Buttons` extension supercedes the `TableTools` and `ColVis` extensions; the latter two have been removed.
+        * **You may need to visit the plugin's settings screen and rewrite your DataTables defaults object value for the new extension to work.** If you are not sure what defaults you want, simply leave that field blank and press `Save Changes`.
+        * Only modern (HTML5 capable) Web browsers are able to use the buttons, as they no longer use Flash.
+While a [Flash-based fallback is available](https://datatables.net/extensions/buttons/examples/flash/index.html) to support legacy (IE9 and earlier) browsers, it no longer ships with this plugin.

 = Version 0.9.11 =